gustavobastian/ServerNurse/README.md

   "notesTableId":"1",
   "userTableId":"1"}
 PUT methods:
-* "localhost:8000/api/pacient/:id": used for editing a pacient information: needs information passed by the body parameter in JSON format.
+* "localhost:8000/api/patient/:id": used for editing a patient information: needs information passed by the body parameter in JSON format.
 Example:
  [{"firstname":"peter",
   "lastname":"Frant",